willianantunes/tic-tac-toe-csharp-playground/README.md

 This project is a full implementation of the Tic Tac Toe game but playable through a REST API.
 All the game data is saved in the database to make this challenge more fun.
 Run it now and play an honest game 🎮!

 It's written in C# and uses ASP.NET Web API.
+Some more details:

+- [CliFx](https://github.com/Tyrrrz/CliFx) is used to start the application.
+You can use it to start your worker, seed your database, and many more.
+- [AutoMapper](https://github.com/AutoMapper/AutoMapper) is used by the Core layer to return DTO objects to the Api layer.
+- [Serilog](https://github.com/serilog/serilog) handles everything concerning logging.
+- [Npgsql](https://github.com/npgsql/npgsql/issues) is responsible to bridge our EF to PostgreSQL.

 ## Playing with the project